SinghAstra/UnderstandX/README.md

 # UnderstandX

-UnderstandX is a web application built with Next.js and Prisma that allows users to explore and analyze the contents of public GitHub repositories.
-It provides features for viewing files, generating summaries, and monitoring processing status.
+UnderstandX allows users to explore and analyze the contents of public GitHub repositories.
+It generates detailed context aware analysis for every file with every file analysis explaining the role of file in the project, key code sections and improvement suggestions.

 ## 🧰 Technology Stack